FESTIVAL STAFF AND BOARD

 The Board of Directors is made up of men and women from both Penn State and the State College community.
 They set policies, raise funds, monitor budgets, and of course, attend lots of meetings.

-A native of Memphis, Tennessee, Katherine Allen is an attorney Associate General Counsel in the Office of General Counsel at Penn State.
-She graduated from the University of North Carolina School of Law and practiced in Tennessee and Wisconsin before moving to State College in 1995.
-Katherine has served on the Board of the Centre County Women's Resource Center and on the Session and Board of Deacons of the State College Presbyterian Church.
+A native of Memphis, Tennessee, Katherine Allen is associate general counsel at Penn State, working primarily in the area of higher education and employment law.
+She graduated from Davidson College and the University of North Carolina School of Law and practiced in Tennessee and Wisconsin before moving to State College in 1995.
+Katherine has served on the board of the Centre County Women's Resource Center and on the Session and Board of Deacons of the State College Presbyterian Church.
 She is an adjunct instructor of advocacy for the Dickinson School of Law at Penn State.
 Katherine is married to Richard Page, an associate professor in German at Penn State.
-They have three children in college, two are students at Penn State and one attends Rhodes College in Memphis.
-Katherine has served in several volunteer roles at First Night and the Arts Festival and especially enjoys meeting and greeting the artists.
+They have three children in college; two are students at Penn State and one attends Rhodes College in Memphis.
+Katherine is past-president of the CPFA Board and has served in several volunteer roles at First Night and the Arts Festival.
+She especially enjoys meeting and greeting the artists.

 Amy F. Caputo